Four Steps To Find Your Personal Style

 Some will describe their style to be an influence of what they like or dislike.
 Others will says it's about their life experiences, culture or what surrounds them at any given moment.
 It could be the weather, location and it may even be based on the state of mind that person finds themselves in.

-To some it up, personal style is just that, personal, and with so many different perceptions on what personal style is or can be, one thing is clear, personal style is an outward expression of who you are.
+To sum it up, personal style is just that, personal, and with so many different perceptions on what personal style is or can be, one thing is clear, personal style is an outward expression of who you are.

 There is no right or wrong sense of style.
 What matters is how you feel about what you're wearing and that it truly represents you as an individual.